Meadowlarke/Bibliography/Bibliography.md

 164: Falacies within the early music movement.

-165: Unhitosriacl sounds as central to the concept of historical performance.
+165: Unhistorical sounds as central to the concept of historical performance.

 165: Alfred Deller and male falsettists.